Debt Basics

 Key takeaways:

-Not all debt is bad, even if sometimes we talk about it that way.
+Not all debt is bad, even if sometimes we talk about it that way, and work to get rid of it through things like debt consolidation or debt resolution.
 In fact, certain types of debt could positively impact your personal finances and your future.

 Student loans